danielbodnar/awesome-stars/BY-LANG.md

 - [TransformerOptimus/SuperAGI](https://github.com/TransformerOptimus/SuperAGI) - &lt;⚡️&gt; SuperAGI - A dev-first open source autonomous AI agent framework.
 Enabling developers to build, manage & run useful autonomous agents quickly and reliably.
 - [ezra-buckingham/terry-the-terraformer](https://github.com/ezra-buckingham/terry-the-terraformer) - A CLI for deploying red team infrastructure across mutliple cloud providers, all integrated with a virtual Nebula network, and full ELK integration
 - [joedicastro/vps-comparison](https://github.com/joedicastro/vps-comparison) - A comparison between some VPS providers.
 It uses Ansible to perform a series of automated benchmark tests over the VPS servers that you specify.
 It allows the reproducibility of those tests by anyone
 - [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Your AI second brain.
-A copilot to get answers to your questions, whether they be from your own notes or from the internet.
-Use powerful, online (e.g gpt4) or private, local (e.g llama3) LLMs.
-Self-ho
+Get answers to your questions, whether they be online or in your own notes.
+Use foundation models or private, local LLMs.
+Self-host locally or use our cloud instance.
+Access from
 - [Lightning-AI/pytorch-lightning](https://github.com/Lightning-AI/pytorch-lightning) - Pretrain, finetune and deploy AI models on multiple GPUs, TPUs with zero code changes.
 - [criteo/autofaiss](https://github.com/criteo/autofaiss) - Automatically create Faiss knn indices with the most optimal similarity search parameters.
 - [neuml/txtai](https://github.com/neuml/txtai) - 💡 All-in-one open-source embeddings database for semantic search, LLM orchestration and language model workflows